 The Fund named in honour of the late Sir Zelman Cowen, former Governor-General of Australia and Patron of the Burnet Institute, will provide support to Australian researchers with a focus on improving women’s and children’s health, especially in resource-poor settings.

 Professor Brendan Crabb elected President of the Association of Australian Medical Research Institutes (AAMRI).

 The Centres for Virology and Immunology were merged to create a highly competitive, innovative and cutting edge environment for more than 120 researchers and students.

-A five-year project aimed at providing life-saving health care for women and children through translational and community research in PNG.
+A Institute flagship project aimed at providing life-saving health care for women and children through translational and community research in Papua New Guinea.